AlexandreBarthelemy/L2DT-Lensing-with-Large-Deviation-Theory/README.md

 You are free to use this notebook for your own science.
 If you do so please cite arXiv:2307.09468.

 # Instructions

-You can either download the notebook on its own or download the zip file that also contains pre-ran quantities used in the notebook to avoid some lengthy evaluations.
+The zip file contains the notebook and pre-ran quantities facilitating the usability of the notebook, especially the first time.
+You can also alternatively download the notebook separatly if you already know what you are doing.